 The existing building was built in the 1970s and extended in the late 1990’s and is now in need of replacement.

 - Contributions from each of the user clubs for the use of the facilities.

 - Grants from both Parish Councils

 - Fund Raising activities.

-The Project Proposal is intended to address the lack of facilities to certain age groups / sexes and to replace the existing changing / tea rooms and can be summarized as:
+The Project Proposal is intended to replace the existing changing / tea rooms and can be summarized as:

-- Provide two changing rooms to ‘Sports England’ specification, each containing secure personal storage, showers and etc. The changing rooms will be used as the Home and Away facilities for football and cricket and male and female for use for the indoor facilities.
+- Provide two changing rooms to ‘Sports England’ specification, each containing secure personal storage, showers and etc. The changing rooms will be used as the home and away facilities for football and cricket.

 - Dedicated Officials changing rooms to Sports England standard.

 - Tea Room/Kitchen.

 The underlying principle in the design of the Project is to provide changing facilities for sports users and any community function/event.